 - Models out of formation cannot move via Reposition.
 Refer to the "Out of Formation" rules in the core rulebook.

-- You cannot trigger abilities that occur "at any time" (such as Go To Ground) during a Reposition.
-Because you can't trigger it while moving, and after moving your activation has ended.
+- If you start resolving an EOA movement (such as Reposition) then you cannot trigger abilities that occur "at any time" (such as Go To Ground).
+Because you can't trigger it while resolving the EOA movement, and after the EOA movement your activation has ended.
 (Infernal Ruling)

 Rules Clarification: Theme Forces (Edit)

 Themes that change a model's Faction [Show/Hide]

 - Many themes swap which Faction a model counts as.
 They're slightly inconsistent with how exactly this is worded.
 Despite this inconsistency - whenever a model is considered a different faction to normal, it will not be its original faction.
 (Infernal Ruling)

 - For instance Lukas stops being a Crucible Guard model when taken in an Infernal army, and as a consequence he cannot take Toros or Vanguards in Infernals.
 (Infernal Ruling)

 - You cannot use the theme benefit to reroll if it is a draw.
 Instead both players reroll until there is a loser, and then the loser can use their reroll benefit (if they have it).
 (Infernal Ruling)